 NWP model sea surface temperature (SST) data are used to support the Bayesian sea ice discrimination [3].
 The SST values of the four surrounding model grid points around the WVC location are bi-linearly interpolated.
 Note that the ECMWF model data do not contain SST values over land; if one or more of the four surrounding grid points has missing SST data, the SST value of the grid point closest to the WVC is taken.
 WVCs with a sea surface temperature above 5 °C are assumed to be always open water.
-The Bayesian ice screening procedure may sometimes assign rainy WVCs erroneous as ice; using the extra SST criterion, WVCs in areas warmer than 5 °C will never be labelled as ice.
-Due to its rather 'warm' threshold value, the NWP-based SST ice screening will only be active in regions far away from the ice extents.
+The ice screening procedure may sometimes assign rainy WVCs erroneous as ice; using the extra SST criterion, WVCs in warmer areas will never be labelled as ice.
+Due to its rather high threshold value, the NWP SST ice screening will only be active in regions far away from the ice extents.

 Land presence within each WVC is determined by using the land-sea mask available from the model data.
 The weighted mean value of the land fractions of all model grid points within 50 km (60 km in the 50 km products) of the WVC centre is calculated.
-The weight of each grid point scales with $1/r^2$, where r is the distance between the WVC centre and the model grid point.
+The weight of each grid point scales with $1/r^2$ , where r is the distance between the WVC centre and the model grid point.
 If this mean land fraction value exceeds a threshold of 0.02, no wind retrieval is performed.

 NWP forecast wind data are necessary in the ambiguity removal step of the processing.
-Wind forecasts are available twice a day (00 and 12 GMT analysis time) with forecast time steps of +3h, +4h, +5h, ..., +30h.
-The model wind data are quadratically interpolated with respect to time and bi-linearly interpolated with respect to location and put into the level 2 information part of each WVC (see section 4.2).
-The ECMWF winds stored in the wind products are stress-equivalent winds [8] which have been computed from the equivalent neutral model winds.
+Wind forecasts are available twice a day (00 and 12 GMT analysis time) with forecast time steps of +3h, +6h, ..., +36h.
+The model wind data are quadratically interpolated with respect to time and bi-linearly interpolated with respect to location and put into the level 2 information part of each WVC (see section 5.2).
+Note that the ECMWF winds stored in the wind products are real winds rather than equivalent neutral winds.